KangBK0120/PERT/README.md

 Unofficial Pytorch implementation of PERT | [paper](https://arxiv.org/pdf/2106.13029.pdf)

-*NOTE* For now the global-aware similarity loss(GS in the paper) is not working.

 *NOTE* As the Convolution output channel numbers are not opened in the original paper, I set the numbers arbitrarily.

 The models is a little bit larger than the one in the paper (14.0M parameters in the paper, 15M in this codes)